 By experimenting with small changes now — figuring out your new strategies, trying them out with your class, observing what works and adapting it as needed — you’ll minimize the amount of prep you need to do over the summer.
 You’ll be able to spend some time relaxing and enjoying your break and still be ready to hit the ground running in the fall.

-If you’d like some help with this, I hope you’ll consider joining us in The 40 Hour Teacher Workweek Club, a productivity course that begins twice each year.
-We’ll be accepting new members, again, at the end of June for a July start.
+If you’d like a step-by-step system, consider joining us in The 40 Hour Teacher Workweek Club, a productivity course that begins twice each year.
+We’ll be accepting new members from December 30-January 9th, 2018.
 If you want support in prioritizing, getting things done, and working more productively, give some consideration to joining the club and creating the change you want in your life.

 You see, your work in the classroom is going to be challenging no matter what.
 The choices you make each day can either keep you in survival mode where you’re just treading water, or they can be helping you get ahead and make progress.
 Staying stuck in practices that are inefficient and ineffective is so draining that it’s really not any easier than making steps to create change.